-Asking how much it will cost to remodel your kitchen is a lot like asking how much it costs to buy a car – anyone who knows the industry will likely respond by telling you, “Well, that depends on what you want.”
+Asking how much it will cost to remodel your Portland kitchen is a lot like asking how much it costs to buy a car.
+Anyone who knows the industry will likely respond by telling you, “Well, that depends on what you want.”

 Like any large purchase, kitchen remodels come in many different shapes and sizes, each with their own differing price points.
 For homeowners, this is great news!
 With so many different options out there, you’re likely to find a kitchen remodel approach that fits your budget.

-If you want to know how much you should expect to pay to put your dream kitchen in your current home, you’ve come to the right place.
-As a remodel company based in Portland, OR, Lamont Bros. works with dozens of local homeowners each year to design and build kitchen remodels.
+Do you want to know what you’ll pay to build your dream kitchen in your current home?
+Then you’ve come to the right place.
+As a remodeling company in Portland, OR, Lamont Bros. works with dozens of homeowners each year to design and build kitchen remodels.

-In this article, we’re going to share with you what we’ve learned about the costs of these types of projects so you can begin to get a feel for what yours may cost.
+In this article, we’re going to share with you what we’ve learned about the cost of kitchen remodels in Portland.
 You can expect to learn about:

 - The main 3 types of kitchen remodels